farenga/pdegen/README.md

 # PDEGen

-PDEGen is an open-source package for generating datasets of Partial Differential Equations (PDEs) solutions.
+PDEGen is an open-source package for generating datasets of time-dependent parameterized Partial Differential Equations (PDEs) solutions.

 The main aim of the library is to enable reproducibility in the field of Machine Learning for PDEs, where there is a lack of common benchmarking datasets, and dataset-sharing is usually unfeasible, due to file sizes.